 All these sound like nice concepts, but what has the Arctic Council actually done?
-Well, one part is supporting research through their various research groups which can influence the decision making of governments and other groups.
-Another is a few bits of actual policy they have helped to create such as the Arctic Search and Rescue Agreement created in 2011, which basically puts aside differences in territorial claims, and coordinates which countries respond to emergencies in the waters of the Arctic to ensure people are kept safe.
+Well, one part is supporting research through their various research groups which can influence the decision making of governments and other bodies.
+They have also helped to create a few bits of actual policy such as the Arctic Search and Rescue Agreement created in 2011, which basically puts aside differences in territorial claims and coordinates which countries respond to emergencies in the waters of the Arctic to ensure people are kept safe.
 Right now they are also working on a project to promote gender equality in the Arctic in governance and leadership.

 In fact, the EU has applied several times to be an observer of the Arctic Council, and from the list of countries which have been accepted, being an observer is clearly a much wanted position.
 Why?
-Well, the Arctic has a large potential for resources such as oil and metals, as well as transport routes such as from China over the top of Russia and west to Scandinavia.
-From this, as well as larger general bits of northern politics, having a seat at the table to hear what’s happening as well as getting to give your countries opinion (even if you can’t vote) can be an influential and useful situation to be in.
+Well, the Arctic has a large potential for resources such as oil and metals, as well as transport routes such as from China over the top of Russia and west to Scandinavia (see plog 10: The Arctic Corridor for more info on this transport route).
+From this, as well as larger general bits of northern politics, having a seat at the table to hear what’s happening, as well as getting to give your countries opinion (even if you can’t vote), can be an influential and useful situation to be in.